-NOTE: The screening does not verify that the POC is valid, i.e., signed and dated; only that it has been received.
+NOTE: The screening does not verify that the plan of care is valid, i.e., signed and dated; only that it has been received.
 It is the hospice's responsibility to ensure that all services rendered are appropriately documented and submitted to substantiate coverage.

 In addition to the required documentation, any information that will support the beneficiary's hospice appropriateness should be included.
-Such documentation must include the following:
+Such documentation should include the following:

-- 1. Detailed description of the beneficiary's condition; - 2.
-Detailed description of the beneficiary's decline in detail.
-As an example, documentation should show last month's status compared to this month's status and should not merely summarize the beneficiary's condition for a month, but also show daily and weekly notes; - 3.
-Explanation of why the beneficiary is considered to be terminal and not chronic; - 4.
-Explanation of why his or her diagnosis has created a terminal prognosis; - 5.
-Demonstration of how the systems of the body are in a terminal condition; - 6.
-Demonstration of how the proposed services, specific to that individual, are reasonable and medically necessary; and - 7.
-Demonstration of how the cause of death was related to the hospice diagnosis, when the beneficiary has expired, if applicable.
+- Describe in detail the beneficiary's condition; - Describe the beneficiary's decline in detail.
+As an example, documentation should show last month's status compared to this month's status and should not merely summarize the beneficiary's condition for a month, but also show daily and weekly notes; - Explain why the beneficiary is considered to be terminal and not chronic; - Explain why his or her diagnosis has created a terminal prognosis; - Show how the systems of the body are in a terminal condition; - Show how the proposed services, specific to that individual, are reasonable and medically necessary; and - Show that the cause of death was related to the hospice diagnosis, when the beneficiary has expired, if applicable.